 (a) operate through an intermediary company, typically a personal service company (PSC) which is a limited company that they own, and

 (b) would otherwise be classed as employees in the absence of the intermediary.
-For example, working permanently and full-time for a single client.
+For example, working permanently and full-time for a single client (that resembles an employer).

 A contractor operating through a Limited company but otherwise practically operating as an employee is considered to be a “disguised employee”.